maand-sh/maand/README.md

-### Maand: A Agentless Job Orchestration Framework

-Maand is a lightweight, agentless framework designed for any kind of workload orchestration within a cluster.
-It automates job execution, coordinating tasks between agents.
+# Maand

+Maand is a workload orchestrator and provisioner that operates without agents, with all states stored in a file.
+It is designed to handle a wide variety of workloads within a cluster, automating the execution and management of jobs.

 docs : https://maand.sh/latest